JayBhatt2021/python-basics-i/README.md

 ## Usage

-To execute the code in the `src` directory, follow this example:
+To run the code in the `src` directory, follow these steps:

-1. Navigate to the `section4` directory:
+1. Navigate to the specific directory containing the Python file you want to execute.
+For example, to explore `section4`, use:

 ```bash
 $ cd section4
 ```

-2. Execute `SumEven.py` using the `python3` command:
+2. Execute the Python script using the `python3` command.
+For instance, to run `SumEven.py`, type:

 ```bash
 $ python3 SumEven.py
 ```

-3. Interact with the program as a user.
+3. Interact with the program as a user following the prompts.